 My work has appeared in Sports Illustrated, The New York Times, Chicago Tribune, Chicago Sun-Times, on the Associated Press, USA Today, Dispatch/Argus and others.
 My work has been honored by the Associated Press, Illinois Press Photographers Association, Illinois Press Association, and others.

-In addition to my work behind the camera I have proven track record as an innovative leader and mentor.
-I have recruited and trained numerous up and coming young photographers.
-Some of my notable interns include Jon Kim, Pulitzer Prize winner; Jon Lowenstein, NPPA Magazine Photographer of the Year; Leah Klafczynski, 2015 Hearst Journalism Award finalist; and Marianne Morgan, Chicago Tribune photo editor.
+Some of my notable interns include John J. Kim, Pulitzer Prize winner; Jon Lowenstein, NPPA Magazine Photographer of the Year; Leah Klafczynski, 2015 Hearst Journalism Award finalist; and Marianne Morgan, Chicago Tribune photo editor.

 My late parents were both artists which accounts for my artistic acumen, but it is my engineer brother who got me hooked on photography.
 Our relationship was the classic big brother, little brother dynamic.
 Jeff, who is 8-years older, led and I followed.
 I wanted to do everything he did.
 He was a photographer in high school and built a darkroom in our parents' basement.
 I was fascinated by the form and function of the enlarger.
 There was something magical about watching a print appear in the tray full of Dektol.